hsisco/react-shopping-cart/README.md

 - Let's start with our `ShoppingCart` component first.
 Go ahead and refactor the `ShoppingCart` route to no longer use render props.
 This will throw us an error, but we'll be able to resolve it quickly.

-- While were at it let's go ahead and remove the props from our navigation as well.
+- While we're at it let's go ahead and remove the props from our navigation as well.

 **STEP 7 - The final stretch**